- News & Events

 Melissa Walker is the George Dean Johnson, Jr., Professor of History at Converse College in Spartanburg and the author or editor of six books on Southern history.
 In 2007 Walker was the CASE/Carnegie Foundation South Carolina Professor of the Year.

 "This cohesive collection provides a good introduction to this geographical area of South Carolina and its history.
-It also enriches readers' understanding of 19th-century southern history as a whole."—M. Daniel, Choice Magazine
+It also enriches readers' understanding of 19th-century southern history as a whole."—Choice Magazine

 "Focusing on the nineteenth century, a transitional era in South Carolina history, Recovering the Piedmont Past explores a range of topics from upcountry tourism to African American religion to educational institutions to evolution controversies, illuminating the multi-hued characteristics and conventions of the area's residents.
 The volume adds deeper and richer colors to the picture of our state."—Amy Thompson McCandless, Dean, Graduate School and Professor of History, College of Charleston